Family Identity and Social Class

 In Western Europe, the nuclear family, two adults living together in the same household with one or more children, is considered to be the norm.
 The nuclear family is itself of comparatively recent origin in Europe, where there are still strong pockets of an earlier form of family organization, the extended family (three generations living under one roof).
 The nuclear family emerged largely as a response to the eighteenth-century division of labor which occurred in Europe at the time of the industrial revolution.
 The development of the factory as a new form of work unit led to more men becoming separated from the household as 'breadwinners'.
 During this period greater pressure was brought to bear on women to become 'providers' as being responsible for cooking, housework and other domestic jobs, which were seen as an inferior occupation, if they were thought of as being work at all.
 The woman as provider for the needs of the household was also associated with gathering its provisions.
 She became the centerpiece of the 'cornflake packet (a UK term)' family that emerged as the focus of advertising for a vast range of 'domestic' products and services.

 There has been much change within nuclear families which reflects changing patterns of work and leisure.
 Put simply, more women go to work, fewer men have stable full-time employment and the home itself has become more like a nest of cells than one single unit.
 The Henley Centre discusses this latter point as a shift towards cellular living.
 This reflects the growing individualization of life in family homes and a corresponding decrease in collective ritual activities like joint family meals or entertainment.
-Microwaves and a thriving take-out food industry allow members of the family to have it their way; many children own their own personal stereos, television sets and even computers.
+Microwaves and a thriving take-out food industry allow members of the family to have it their way; many children own their own personal stereos, television sets, laptop and/or desktop computers, and smartphones.

 This means that, generally, the trends indicate that the cornflake packet family, while constituting a relatively large group within society, is continuing to fragment and decline.
 This has many implications for consumer behavior.
 For example, food companies and those producing hygiene products offer less 'family' style products and more products that cater to the individual.